 A good employee benefits package can play a big part in the success of any UK business.
-However, given that only 41% of UK workers feel satisfied with their benefits, it’s an area that’s ripe for improvement.
+However, given that 25% of UK employees are not satisfied with their employee benefits, it’s an area that’s ripe for improvement.

 There are so many employee benefits to choose from.
 How do you know which ones are worth the cost and will make a real difference for your business?

-This guide offers an overview of the best employee benefits and other perks that people really value.
+This guide provides an overview of the best employee benefits and other perks that staff really value.

-On top of the obvious benefits each solution is designed to offer, in general a top employee benefits package:
+Besides the obvious benefits each solution offers, a top employee benefits package:

 A comprehensive employee benefits package can go someway in helping your staff work through these issues.

-There are two main types of employee benefits:
+There are 2 main types of employee benefits:

-When delivered correctly it changes from a mandatory requirement to one of the benefits your workforce will value the most.
+When executed correctly, a workplace pension evolves from a mandatory rule to one of the benefits your workforce will value the most.

-If an employee does not understand something they will not value it.
-We find this too often the case with a workplace pension arrangement and half the battle is good communication.
+Another thing to think about is if your current employees even understand their current workplace pension benefit?
+If an employee does not understand something, they won’t value it.
+In recent survey findings, 41% of staff said they don’t understand corporate pensions.
+We find this too often the case with workplace pensions and half the battle is good communication.

-Whether it be retirement webinars or 1-2-1 financial education, helping your workforce to understand the importance of saving for tomorrow makes all the difference when it comes to valuing their group pension and what the business contributes.
+Whether it be retirement webinars or 1-2-1 financial education, helping staff to understand the importance of saving for tomorrow makes all the difference when it comes to valuing their group pension and what the business contributes.

-In addition to sourcing our business clients the most suitable group pension arrangement, much of the work we do is providing the tools and support to deliver great communication to educate employees and increase their engagement with their workplace pension.
+Besides sourcing our clients the best group pension, much of our work is providing the tools and support to deliver great communication to educate employees.
+We also aim to increase their engagement with their workplace pension.

 It’s here company-paid Private Health Insurance could step in.

 Group Medical Insurance gives your staff access to top-notch healthcare in private UK hospitals.
-This lets them skip NHS waiting lists for eligible conditions.
-They therefore get treated faster and potentially get back to work sooner.
+This lets them bypass NHS waiting lists for eligible conditions.
+They therefore get treated faster and even go back to work sooner.

 CLIENT SUCCESS STORY 🥳

-While it’s likely that many households would struggle financially if a wage earner passed away, only around a third of UK adults have Life Insurance.
+Many households would struggle financially if a wage earner passed away.
+Yet, only a third of adults have an active life insurance policy.
 This would leave a sizeable majority of families in difficulty.

-That’s why company-paid life cover — also known as Death in Service Insurance — is a valuable perk of the job for uninsured Brits, who put it among the top five benefits they want their company to offer.
+That’s why company-paid life cover (also known as Death In Service Insurance) is a valuable perk for uninsured Brits.
+26% of which state Life Insurance as a benefit they want to receive.

 Group Life Insurance pays out if one of your workers sadly passes away while under contract with your company.
-You set the payout, which is represented as a multiple of each worker’s salary.
+You set the payout, which is normally a multiple of each worker’s salary.

 CLIENT SUCCESS STORY 🥳

-Find out why Michelle at Profile Pensions saw implementing employee life insurance as a no brainer.
-Our employees get comfort from knowing it’s there and we’re proud to provide this cover for our staff
+Find out why Michelle at Profile Pensions saw employee life insurance as a no brainer.
+Our employees get comfort from knowing it’s there and we’re proud to provide this cover for our staff.

 The policy pays out into a company-owned trust.
 From there, it’s distributed to the employee’s family, sidestepping any inheritance tax issues on the payout.